Albufera Sauce or Red Pepper Sauce

 The Albufera is a freshwater lagoon and estuary on the Gulf of Valencia coast in eastern Spain.
-The sauce was thought to be named after one of Nepoleon’s general, Louis Gabriel Suchet, the "duc d'Albufera".
+Some say this sauce was named after one of Napoleon's generals, Louis Gabriel Suchet, the "duc d'Albufera".

 This sauce is made with glace de viande which is nothing more than basic brown beef or veal stock reduced to a syrupy consistency.
 Glace de viande is highly concentrated and thus, intensely flavored.

 A little goes a long way.
 Make a large batch and freeze it in ice cube trays.
-Add a cube or two to sauce for a burst of flavor.
-You can also find some restaurant quality commercial product suggestions below.
+Add a cube or two to the sauce for a burst of flavor.
+You can also find some restaurant-quality commercial product suggestions below.

 A Quick Glace de Viande

 For the glace de viande, add brown stock to a saucepan over medium heat and reduce until a syrupy consistency is achieved.
 Depending on your stove, the heat level, and the cooking vessel employed, a quart of brown stock will yield 4-8 oz. of glace de viande.